 Other invasive species

-Not only are Bellevue streams at risk from New Zealand Mudsnails, but other aquatic invasive species could arrive at any time.
-These include invasive zebra mussels, recently discovered in certain brands of purchased aquarium moss.
+Bellevue streams are also at risk from other aquatic invasive, including invasive zebra mussels, recently discovered in certain brands of purchased aquarium moss.

-- The Washington Department of Fish and Wildlife and the Washington Invasive Species Council recommend that anyone who thinks their aquarium may be carrying invasive mussels to utilize the Washington Invasive app or online reporting form.
-It is as easy as taking a photo and submitting for an expert to review.
+- The state Department of Fish and Wildlife and the Washington Invasive Species Council recommend that anyone who thinks their aquarium may be carrying invasive mussels to utilize the Washington Invasive app or online reporting form.

-- Never release aquatic pets like goldfish or turtles into local streams or lakes.
+- Never release aquatic pets such as goldfish or turtles into local streams or lakes.

 - Drain and clean aquariums indoors or in a location where the water cannot reach a nearby storm drain or body of water.